Congressional District # 02

 The third FYR report found that the groundwater pump-and-treat system is performing as intended.
 Since 1999, the groundwater system has treated over 11 billion gallons of groundwater, stripping an estimated 20,000 pounds of VOCs from the extracted groundwater.
 Cleaned water discharged into the Clam River has not exceeded allowable discharge limits.

-EPA plans to complete the fourth FYR at the Kysor Industrial site by August 2015.
+EPA is currently conducting the fourth FYR at the Kysor Industrial site and will complete the FYR report in August 2015.

 An automotive part manufacturing facility is currently operating at the Kysor Industrial site.
 The majority of facilities in the Cadillac Industrial Park are still operating and future use of these properties is predicted to be industrial.
 Certain areas of the industrial park, such as along Leeson Avenue, contain commercial establishments.